 Pablo stared at Namjoon, almost said something, reconsidered it, then stood from his desk inviting Namjoon to do the same.
-“An acai bowl,” Pablo explained, “is why I believe in God.”
+“An acai bowl,” Pablo explained, “is why I believe in God.
+And great breakfast!”

-Pablo, already outside his door emphatically shook his head ‘no’.
-“My friend, no. No, no, no, and in Filipino, hindi, aking kaibigan.
-God’s not so pragmatic as all that.
+Pablo, already outside his door emphatically shook his head ‘yes’ and pointed to the window down the hallway light streaming in.
+“My friend, aking kaibigan, God’s not so pragmatic as all that.
 This is the acai fruit-.
 Oh, Laney, ‘musta?
-Magandang umaga, magandang umaga.
-Ay, pasensya, na takutin ka.
+Magandang umaga, morning, morning.
+Ay, pasensya, I scared you.
 Did I forget to mention I’m a night owl?
 Ah, yes, have you met my GA, Mr. Kim?”

 Oh, this corridor of professors, Namjoon thought.
 He pulled his shoulders back and stepped out from Pablo’s office and bowed low.
 Taking advantage of his backlit features and Laney’s awkward blind fear, he quickly scanned her then his own clothes: he looks like an uncultured freshman compared to her, a woman who knows what she’s doing.
 He should’ve thought more about his outfit last night before rushing to meet Professor Karle.

 “You guys had a meeting the whole night?”
-Laney flicked on the corridor lights.
+Laney flicked on the lights.

 Pablo and Namjoon shaded their eyes blinking uncomfortably under the fluorescent lights.
 Namjoon replied, “We’re both still pretty jet-lagged.
 He just came back from the Philippines a couple days ago and me from Korea last week.
 Up until now, our only correspondence was video chat and we were supposed to meet yesterday but he suddenly had a thing and then he and Charlie- my RA- wanted me to go to orientation even though I felt bad and I should’ve been working it and so- and so we end up meeting at 11.30 nighttime and, uh, yeah, yeah.
 Here we are.
 Good morning. 좋은 아침.”